pawan43563/devfest-contentstack/README.md

 2. #### Set-Up the backend server

     i.
-Navigate to the backend folder and run the following commands:
+Navigate to the backend folder with the following command:

          cd contentspock-backend